BenWiederhake/monitor-osm-domains/README.md

 ## TODOs

-* Write extract
-* Write monosmdom_server
+* Create a nice (leaflet?) frontend to show all results
-* Run and monitor for a while
+* Continue running and monitoring
 * Find a good handful of real results
 * If successful, consider automating removals.